Ozymandyaz/JellySync/README.md

 ```

 ### Source Process
-then very rapidly, it will get the viewed contend for all users from emby
+then very rapidly, it will get the viewed contend for all users from the Source

 `##### SourceSync Done #####
 `